-- Program Committee member of - ICMT 2009 (International Conference on Model Transformation), - IPTComm 2009 (International Conference on Principles, Systems and Applications of IP Telecommunications), - SLE 2009 (International Conference on Software Language Engineering), - GPCE 2009 (International Conference on Generative Programming and Component Engineering), - NFM 2009 (The First NASA Formal Methods Symposium); - Guest Editor for the Annals of Telecommunications, Springer; - Member of the scientific commitee on "GDR génie de la programmation du logiciel" (CNRS); - Member of the INRIA working group on research and perspectives in the domain "Réseaux, systèmes et services, calcul distribué"; - Member of the ANCRE program ("Alliance Nationale sur l'Énergie").
+- Program Committee member of - ICWS 2010 (IEEE International Conference on Web Services), - ICMT 2010 (International Conference on Model Transformation), - NFM 2010 (Second NASA Formal Methods Symposium), - PSIEtA 2010 (Workshop on Programming Support Innovations for Emerging Distributed Applications, satellite event of SPLASH 2010), - SLE 2010 (International Conference on Software Language Engineering), - GPCE 2010 (International Conference on Generative Programming and Component Engineering), - Guest Editor for the Annals of Telecommunications, Springer; - Member of the scientific committee on "GDR génie de la programmation du logiciel" (CNRS); - Member of the steering committee of the International Conference on Generative Programming and Component Engineering (GPCE); - Member of the IFIP WG 2.11 on Program Generation; - Member of the INRIA working group on research and perspectives in the domain "Réseaux, systèmes et services, calcul distribué". - President of the selection committee for the associate professor position at ENSEIRB-IPB.